Theft & Vandalism Claims

 - Items within a motorized vehicle when stolen

-Vandalism or Malicious Mischief on the other hand, is the deliberate offence of destroying or damaging someone else’s property without their permission.
+Vandalism or Malicious Mischief on the other hand, is the deliberate offense of destroying or damaging someone else’s property without their permission.
 Therefore, filing a vandalism claim and hiring a public adjuster is essential.

 Do I also have other property damage?